Ashok Kumar: Superstardom (1943–1959)

 In 1943, Ashok Kumar played the lead role in Gyan Mukherjee's drama film Kismet opposite Mumtaz Shanti.
 It became the first film to present the main lead as an anti-hero as well as an unmarried girl getting pregnant.
 Despite having themes considered way ahead of times, Kismet became the first Indian film to do a nett business of ₹10 million and emerged an All Time Blockbuster at the box office.
 It ran in Kolkata's Roxy Cinema for 184 weeks, a record which remains unbroken till date.
 Kismet also got the tag of being the first true blue mega blockbuster in the history of Indian cinema.
 Its music, especially the patriotic song "Aaj Himalay Ki Choti Se" written by Kavi Pradeep was highly successful and played big role in making Kismet a box office sensation.
 The mass hysteria created by Kismet made Kumar the first big superstar of Indian cinema.
 Such was his popularity at the time that, in the words of Manṭo, "Ashok's popularity grew each passing day.
 He seldom ventured out, but wherever he was spotted, he was mobbed.
 Traffic would come to a stop and often the police would have to use lathis to disperse his fans".
 The huge box office success of Kismet was followed by films, such as Gyan Mukherjee's Chal Chal Re Naujawan (1944), Mehboob Khan's Humayun (1945) and Kishore Sahu's Sajan (1947), all three of which received critical acclaim and emerged box office hits.

 In 1949, Kumar produced and starred in Kamal Amrohi's Mahal, which had Madhubala as the female lead.
 Recalled as Hindi cinema's first horror film, Mahal went on to become a blockbuster at the box office and third highest-grossing film of the year, behind Barsaat and Andaz.
 The film made Madhubala an overnight sensation and launched the career of Lata Mangeshkar who sang Aayega Aanewala, which remains popular till date.
-Mahal also became the source of inspiration for several films like Madhumati (1958), Karz (1980) and Om Shanti Om (2007).
+Mahal also became the source of inspiration for several films like Madhumati (1958), Mehbooba (1976), Karz (1980) and Om Shanti Om (2007).
 The early-1950s saw the rise of younger crop of stars like Dilip Kumar, Dev Anand and Raj Kapoor, but Kumar remained rock-steady and continued to deliver huge hits throughout the decade.
 In 1950, Kumar delivered another blockbuster and highest-earning film of the year with Ramesh Saigal's Samadhi opposite Nalini Jaywant.
 That same year, he reunited with Jaywant and Gyan Mukherjee for Sangram.
 After Kismet, Kumar again donned the hat of anti-hero for Sangram, in turn adding another huge hit in his kitty.
 In 1951, he starred in B. R. Chopra's crime drama film Afsana and Nitin Bose's romantic musical Deedar.
 Afsana in which Kumar played a double role was the first hit of Chopra as a filmmaker and made him a notable name in the industry while Deedar co-starring Nargis and Dilip Kumar also proved to be a major commercial success.